amenadiel/google-maps-documentation/docs/PlaceResult.md

 **Type:**  string

 The Place's phone number in international format.
 International format includes the country code, and is prefixed with the plus (+) sign.
+Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).

 name